marklekina/marklekina/README.md

 - Hi, I’m Lekina
-- I’m interested in machine learning, NLP & software development.
+- I’m interested in machine learning, NLP & distributed computing projects.
-- I’m currently learning data science + software design and implementation.
+- I’m currently learning data science + developing for the cloud.
 - I’m looking to collaborate on projects in any of the above topics.
 - Reach me by email: marklekina@gmail.com